garslo/doll-delivery/README.markdown

 ### Running

-To determine the shortest path between two vertices, run `sbt run path/to/data/file.txt` in the project's root directory.
+To determine the shortest path between two vertices, run `sbt "run path/to/data/file.txt"` in the project's root directory.
+Note the quotes; `sbt` chokes without them.

 ### Testing